Stimpack: An Adaptive Rendering Optimization System for Scalable Cloud Gaming: Background

 \section{Background}

-\textbf{Cloud Gaming.}\quad Cloud gaming allows users to play high quality games like watching a real-time video stream.
-As long as the user has a low-latency Internet connection, the user can play computationally intensive video games even with commodity devices.

-Figure~\ref{fig:cloud_gaming} shows the general architecture of a cloud gaming service.
-The client runtime on the user side gets user inputs and sends them to the server.
-The game application runs on the server with the game logic and received user inputs.
-When the game frame is rendered, it is encoded and transmitted to the client via a streaming module.
-The client decodes the received frame, and it is displayed.

-When the game frames are streamed, it involves lossy compression, \eg, H.264~\cite{wiegand2003overview} and HEVC~\cite{sullivan2012overview}, for efficient transmission.
-The streaming module with modern streaming methods such as WebRTC~\cite{webRTC}, estimates the available bandwidth by using congestion control algorithms, \eg, Google congestion control~\cite{holmer2015google}, and adapts its compression parameter to the estimated bandwidth~\cite{chen2019t}.
+\textbf{Cloud Gaming.}\quad Cloud gaming services use a client-server architecture to offload game execution to a remote server.
+As shown in Figure~\ref{fig:cloud_gaming}, the client runtime on the user side captures user inputs and sends them to the server.
+The game application, running on the server, processes these inputs and renders the game contents.
+For efficient transmission of the generated game frames, the streaming module on the server uses a video codec, \eg, H.264~\cite{wiegand2003overview} and HEVC~\cite{sullivan2012overview}, which performs lossy compression.
+The encoded frames are transmitted to the client via streaming methods, \eg, WebRTC~\cite{webRTC} and RTP with RTCP~\cite{schulzrinne2003rtp}.
+Streaming modules estimate the available bandwidth using congestion control algorithms such as Google congestion control~\cite{holmer2015google} and adapt its compression parameter to the estimated bandwidth~\cite{chen2019t}.

-\textbf{Rendering Optimization and Quality.}\quad 3D graphics rendering is performed via a rendering pipeline, which consists of processing steps including vertex, geometry, and pixel shaders to render 3D objects and convert them into a 2D raster image.
-Across the pipeline, there are optimization opportunities, \eg, visibility and distance-based culling, anti-aliasing, lighting model, and texture mipmaps.
-These optimizations compromise the quality of the rendered frame, but they also reduce the rendering cost.
-In existing games, it is possible for users to set the rendering quality during play, as state-of-the-art game engines, \eg, Unity~\cite{unity}, Unreal Engine~\cite{unreal}, and Godot~\cite{godot}, provide preset options for different levels of optimizations.
+\textbf{Rendering Optimization and Quality.}\quad 3D graphics are generated through a rendering pipeline, a multi-stage process that includes vertex processing, geometry, and pixel shaders to render 3D objects and convert them into a 2D image.
+Throughout the pipeline, there are optimization opportunities, \eg, visibility and distance-based culling, anti-aliasing, and texture mipmaps.
+These optimizations introduce a trade-off between generated content quality and computational cost.
+Modern game engines, \eg, Unity~\cite{unity}, Unreal Engine~\cite{unreal}, and Godot~\cite{godot}, provide a knob to adjust the RQ during gameplay.
+These engines offer preset options that curate optimization levels across the entire rendering pipeline; we have further discussion on the RQ control granularity in Appendix~\ref{sec:rq_granularity}.